youssef-mansor/TheAgentCompany/docs/SETUP.md

 <img width="1683" alt="Screenshot of all running containers" src="https://github.com/user-attachments/assets/aedf9aa1-9dfc-44e4-9ecf-b10a2e52c72a" />

-## api-server waits forever
+## api-server waits forever (IMPORTANT)

 API-server container is the controller of all services.
 You might see `Checking if api-server is running on port 2999...` logs for a while (from a few minutes to 10+ minutes, depending on your server's resources) since it needs to launch all other services.

-If you are using Macbook, you might see api-server waiting to launch indefinitely.
+If you are using Macbook or Windows, you might see api-server waiting to launch indefinitely.
 In your Docker Desktop, ensure `Settings > Resources > Network > Enable host networking` is enabled.

 <img width="527" alt="Screenshot showing host networking is enabled" src="https://github.com/user-attachments/assets/3db78fee-84f6-482f-a323-cfcb256a9c92" />

+On Windows, you may not see `Use kernel networking for UDP` option.
+Plase ignore it, and make sure you have `Enable host networking` ticked.

+After enabling host networking, please stop and delete all running containers and restart Docker.
+Then you can run the setup script again.

 ## Plane not ready